Helix1579/GMD/Blog Post -1.md

 - **Sphere**: Acted as the player-controlled ball.
 - **Pickups**: Small cubes scattered around the plane for the player to collect.

-After setting up the environment, I assigned materials to objects to improve the visual appeal.
+After setting up the environment, we assigned materials to objects to improve the visual appeal.

 ## Player Movement

-To enable player movement, I attached a Rigidbody to the sphere for physics-based interactions.
-Then, I wrote a simple C# script to control movement using user input:
+To enable player movement, we used Rigidbody to the sphere for basic physics interactions.
+Then, we wrote a simple C# script to control movement using user input:

 ```csharp
 using UnityEngine;